-resident bidder.
-This is defined by ORS 279A.120: "Resident bidder" means a bidder that has paid unemployment e during the 12 calendar months immediately preceding submission of the bid and has Yes, I certify that I am a "resident bidder" as defined by ORS 279A.120.
+In compliance with ORS 279C.365 (h), Section 2, each bid must contain a statement as to whether the bidder is a resident bidder.
+This is defined by ORS 279A.120: "Resident bidder" means a bidder that has paid unemployment taxes or income taxes in this state during the 12 calendar months immediately preceding submission of the bid and has a business address in this state.

+Yes, I certify that I am a "resident bidder" as defined by ORS 279A.120.
 No, I certify that I am not a "resident bidder" as defined by ORS 279A.120.